alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-ruling-on-treatment-with-opium.md

 ---
+date: 2020/09/3
+group1: true
+hijri: Muharram 15, 1442
+lang: en
 layout: post
-title: "Ruling on treatment with opium"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3201"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3201
-hijri: Muharram 15, 1442
 summary: It is not permissible to seek treatment through anything that Allah has prohibited, like opium, hashish, alcoholic drinks or any drug or intoxicant of the sort.
-locale: en
-lang: en
-note: true
-date: 2020/09/3
-category: [treatments,fatwas]
-group1: true
+title: Ruling on treatment with opium
 ---

 ### Question: